The Rider On the

 Zechariah 9:14: The Lord will appear over them, and his arrows will go forth like lightning, and the Lord will blow the trumpet, and march in the storm winds of the south.

 The other three horsemen may have been ready since the beginning, but the white horse and rider were not ready until the Gospel of Jesus was ready to go out into the world.
 Only at that time could the four ride out together.
 If the white horse and rider were false religions, it could have gone out into the world long before Jesus died and was resurrected.
 Therefore, I am convinced that the Gospel is the reason for the timing of the four horsemen riding out together.
 For Jesus said, "Do not think I have come to bring peace to the world, but a sword."
-The world's resistance to Jesus and the Gospel would, and does, create war and economic injustice and poverty and death and hell.
+The world's resistance to Jesus and the Gospel would, and does, create war and economic injustice and poverty and death leading to hell.

 To the one who accepts the Word of God, the arrow that sinks into their heart is for their eternal good; but to the person who rejects the Word of God, the arrow is deadly, leading to their eternal damnation.
 As Martin Luther says again, "If they will not accept this preaching, it shall be efficacious to their condemnation, and they shall stumble, fall, and plunge into eternal ruin.
 So it shall prove a power unto life and salvation to believers, and a preaching and power unto death to others, as St. Paul says in 2 Corinthians 2:16." *

 As well, consider Acts 2:37: "When the people heard this, they were pierced to the heart, and they asked Peter and the other apostles, 'What shall we do?'"
 The arrow of God's Word, spoken through Peter, pierced their heart, their conscience, and they wanted to respond with repentance from their unbelief.
 This is the rider in white, and his arrows, going out conquering and to conquer; for Jesus had already conquered the devil and our sins, and from then on, his Gospel rode out to conquer the hearts of all who would hear and believe, down to the last day.
+The verse in Revelations does not say that the Rider in White goes out trying to conquer, but to conquer; and the Gospel of Jesus will indeed conquer every human soul, whether for eternal life or eternal death.

 *(Martin Luther: 115 Sermons, 21st Century American English, Entirely Jesus Press) See.